- General terms

 - Drivers – participants of the ongoing race season.

-- Pre-qualifying – pre-race session in which the drivers are required to carry out the required number of valid laps to be able to participate in the official league race.
+- Pre-qualifying (PreQ) – pre-race session in which the drivers are required to carry out the required number of valid laps to be able to participate in the official league race.

 - Season – time span in which drivers are able to participate in league races, with preordained cars on scheduled tracks.